-The elected Sonoma County Superintendent of Schools is a state constitutional officer who serves as an intermediary between local school districts and the state.
-The Superintendent provides leadership, support, and state-designated fiscal and program oversight of all school districts in the county.
+The County Superintendent is elected by the voters of Sonoma County.
+The Superintendent is a state constitutional officer who acts as a liaison for local school districts and the state.
+The Superintendent provides leadership, support, and state-designated fiscal and program oversight for the county's 40 school districts and their nearly 65,000 students.
 This position also serves as the chief executive officer of the Sonoma County Office of Education (SCOE).

-As County Superintendent of Schools, Dr. Herrington’s education initiatives have focused on service to students, service to districts, and service to the community.
-He believes that one of the best ways to maximize support for education is through community-linked collaborative projects.
-Current projects are centered on building:
+The county superintendent's education initiatives have focused on service to students, service to districts, and service to the community.
+Current projects are focused on the following educational priorities:

 10,000 Degrees, Sonoma County Advisory Board